 Instructions

-- In a large bowl, stir together oats, protein powder (if using), baking powder, baking soda, cinnamon, and salt.
+- In a large bowl, mix together the oats, protein powder (if using), baking powder, baking soda, cinnamon, and salt.

-- In another bowl, whisk together soy milk, espresso, maple syrup, vanilla, and cashew or almond butter until smooth.
+- In a separate bowl, whisk together the soy milk, espresso (or coffee), maple syrup, vanilla, and cashew or almond butter until smooth.

-- Add the wet ingredients to the dry ingredients and mix gently to combine.
+- Pour the wet ingredients into the dry ingredients and stir gently until combined.

-- Stir in the apple cider vinegar last.
+- Add the apple cider vinegar and stir briefly to activate.

-- Bake for 35–40 minutes, until the center is set and the top is golden.
+- Bake for 35 to 40 minutes, or until the center is set and the top is golden brown.

-- Cool completely in the pan for clean slices.
+- Let cool completely in the pan for clean slicing.

-- In a bowl, mix together the yogurt, protein powder (if using), and maple syrup until smooth.
+- In a medium bowl, mix the yogurt, protein powder (if using), and maple syrup until smooth.

-- Spread the yogurt evenly over the cooled baked oats.
+- Once the oats are cool, spread the yogurt mixture evenly over the top.

 - Dust with cocoa powder just before serving.